JoaoBraveCoding/DistributedSystemsProject/README.md

 ```

 [2] Construir **cliente** e executar testes
-These tests require two transporters to be running at the same time and the server **MUST** not user security handlers
+These tests require two transporters to be running at the same time and the server **MUST** not use security handlers
-if you want to run this tests you **MUST remove/move the folder jaxws in src/** and **remove the anotation "@HandlerChain"**
-**from the file TransporterPort.java in transporter-ws**
+if you want to run these tests without handlers you **MUST remove/move the folder jaxws in src/** and **remove the anotation "@HandlerChain" from the file TransporterPort.java in transporter-ws**

 ```
 No Handlers: